 Enomania close to Frederiksberg Park has been awarded Michelin’s Bib Gourmand.

-This unfussy eatery’s name translates into ‘wine mania’, and as such 600 plus vintages are included on the drinks list.
+This unfussy eatery’s name translates into ‘wine mania’, and as such 600 plus vintages are included on the drinks list – if that’s not a solid selection, I don’t know what is!

 The four course menu served here changes weekly, and features uncomplicated but delicious Italian cooking.